otto-de-legacy/lambdacd-lineup/README.md

 ```
 artifacts-path-context "/artifacts"
 ```
-The Lambdacd-Artifacts plugin needs this path to serve your screenshots.
+The LambdaCD-Artifacts plugin needs this path to serve your screenshots.

-### Define the lambdacd-lineup config
+### Define your LambdaCD-Lineup config
 ```
 lineup-cfg {:base-url    "otto.de"
             :urls        ["sport", "media"]